-However, not all asset classes delivered the goods, as highlighted by Mercer’s ‘Periodic Table’ (the Table) of investment returns.
-Produced annually, the Table colour-codes 16 major asset classes and ranks how each performed on an annual basis over the last ten years.
+The volatile nature of financial markets is highlighted by Mercer’s “Periodic Table” of investment returns.
+Produced annually, the Table colour-codes 16 major asset classes and ranks how each performed, on an annual basis, over the last 10 years.

-Looking across 2020 and the past decade, a number of observations can be made from the Table:
+Looking across 2021 and the past decade, a number of observations can be made from the Periodic Table:

 This article does not contain investment advice relating to your particular circumstances.
 No investment decision should be made based on this information without first obtaining appropriate professional advice and considering your circumstances.